South Sudan

 BACKGROUND:

 Frequent sub-national clashes in South Sudan threaten populations in various parts of the country.
-For several years senior political and military leaders in the country have manipulated long-standing enmities between rival ethnic communities, enabling national level political dynamics to spark local conflicts.
+For several years senior political and military leaders have manipulated long-standing enmities between rival ethnic communities, enabling national level political dynamics to spark local conflicts.
 In several parts of the country, tensions between the two main political parties, the Sudan People’s Liberation Movement and the SPLM-In Opposition, over access to resources and political appointments have also culminated in violent clashes and triggered serious human rights violations, including widespread sexual violence, particularly against women and girls.

 RECENT DEVELOPMENTS: